MohamedHashim/Smelly_mars_rover/TECHDEBT.md

 - :x: Must fix as soon as possible
 - :white_check_mark: done

-- line 7: primitive obsession
+- ✅ line 7: primitive obsession
-- line 8: Can we make a method to do the string parsing of the position command string
+- ✅ line 8: Can we make a method to do the string parsing of the position command string
-- line 15: Can we enhnce the for loop
+- ✅ line 15: Can we enhnce the for loop
+- Repeated code for commands logic